aosabook/500lines/pedometer/chapter.md

 gem 'thin'
 ~~~~~~~

-Once we run bundle install, we'll have Sinatra, as well as the Thin web server.We'll need a controller file for our web app.
+Once we run bundle install, we'll have Sinatra, as well as the Thin web server.

+Our web app will need to respond to HTTP requests, so we'll need a file that defines a route for each combination of HTTP method and URL.
 Let's call it `pedometer.rb`.

 ~~~~~~~
 require 'sinatra'

 Dir['./models/*', './helpers/*'].each {|file| require_relative file }

-include FileUtils::Verbose
+include ViewHelper

 get '/uploads' do
   @uploads = Upload.all